1ngvar/JS_Bootcamp/README.md

-# Test project for meddling with JS.
-Created with GIT Bash console
+# Test project for meddling with JS